The Aquatic Adventure of the Last Human: Reception

 The Aquatic Adventure of the Last Human was generally well received by critics, scoring 76/100 on reviews aggregation website Metacritic based on 11 reviews.
 Critics praised the game's sense of place, Alexander Chatziioannou, writing at Hardcore Gamer described it as "an entrancingly desolate world, its beauty emphasizing the awareness that in this land of majestic undersea giants you’re the invader".
 Ben Davis at Destructoid found the "painstakingly hand drawn" environments "[coming] to life in movement" to such an extent that screenshots did not do the game justice.
-Mike Paget, at GameSpot, noted how the music enhanced the atmosphere, that it could "[ignite] a sense of wonder".
+Mat Paget, at GameSpot, noted how the music enhanced the atmosphere, that it could "[ignite] a sense of wonder".
 He did however find the player character difficult to pick out against the background at times, which could lead to unfair deaths.

 The boss encounters were found to be fun.
 James Davenport, writing at PC Gamer described them as "massive and multifaceted", and despite him taking approximately thirty tries in one particular encounter, he still persevered, feeling that he was responsible for the failure, not the game.
 Davis agreed, writing that the bosses required "puzzle-solving skills, strategy, quick reflexes, and most of all perseverance."
 According to Paget, overcoming such challenges granted "a feeling of immense satisfaction", the "reward for patient, measured play."

 Paget felt that the story fragments were written exceptionally well and its approach neither pretentious or preachy.
 Chatziioannou disagreed, describing the writing as "a series of cringeworthy snippets of eco awareness with all the subtlety of high school activism", a message awkwardly juxtaposed with gameplay that encouraged the destruction of wildlife.
 Davenport considered his motivations as he killed creature after creature, continuing on through the sake of play and pleasure, and they caused him to reflect on how his real world actions too could harm others.